 Above: Holt, Evelyn Brent, and a henchman descend into the villains’ canyon hideout.

-Holt of the Secret Service is a meandering affair, with an uneven tone and an uneven plot.
+Holt of the Secret Service is a meandering affair, with some of the unevenness of tone expected from James Horne, but a far more uneven plot.
 However, disjointed as the serial is, it still makes an enjoyable picaresque adventure, largely because of the antics of its spirited cast and eccentric director.